 In 2018, the University of Nebraska announced that a new, separate residency program would restart at UNMC with its goals of welcoming new residents in July 2020 and becoming a top training program in the Midwest.
 Initial accreditation was approved by the ACGME in February 2019.

 Presently, the UNMC residency anticipates five PGY-1 spots annually.
-A full ACGME site visit was completed in September 2021, with full accreditation expected by spring 2022.
+An ACGME site visit was completed in September 2021.
+Continued ("full") accreditation was achieved on February 11, 2022.

 UNMC-Creighton Psychiatry residents meet for dinner